Key Takeaways:

 Williamsburg, Virginia

 The College of William & Mary is part of the Virginia Sea Grant College Program, which received Sea Grant status in 2014.
-Still, William & Mary stands out as the home of the Institute of Marine Science, a 35-acre state-of-the-art facility that offers students a hands-on facility for research and education.
-The college also offers several interesting degree programs as part of its School of Marine Science.
+Still, William & Mary stands out as the home of the Institute of Marine Science.
+This 35-acre state-of-the-art facility offers students a hands-on facility for research and education.
+The college also provides several interesting degree programs as part of its School of Marine Science.
 These include an undergraduate minor in Marine Science.
 Undergrads looking to boost their resumes with marine science programs have access to summer internships, Eastern Shore Laboratory summer courses, volunteering opportunities, and the unique chance to receive training in the oyster aquaculture industry, an industry vital to the Virginia economy.
-Other members of the Virginia Sea Grant College Program include Old Dominion University, Virginia Tech, University of Virginia, Virginia Commonwealth University, and George Mason University.
+Other members of the Virginia Sea Grant College Program include Old Dominion University, Virginia Tech, the University of Virginia, Virginia Commonwealth University, and George Mason University.

 Cornell University